Scholarly Concentrations Program (SCP)

-Students are encouraged to decide on a given concentration by the end of September in Year 1.
+Core Students must decide on a given concentration by the end of September in Year 1.
 Three mechanisms are utilized for recruiting students: a faculty led introduction/orientation showcasing all concentrations, a 2-month open invitation for “concentration shopping” and a student-centered Round Robin event.
 Following these events, students submit their applications to the concentration of their choice.
 Applications are reviewed by the concentration leaders, representing both basic science and clinical disciplines.

 The capstone requirement is a scholarly project that Scholarly Concentrations Program (SCP) students must complete by February 15th of their fourth year.
 Capstone projects may include original objective or hypothesis driven research, service, innovations, clinical experience or case study of a particular health issue.
-The capstone project must demonstrate scholarship by incorporating inquiry, analysis and reflection.
+The capstone project must demonstrate scholarship by incorporating inquiry, analysis and reflection related to the specific concentration focus.

 Capstone requirements are expected to be unique to the individual concentrations.
 Faculty Leaders will provide verification of the concentration expectations.
 There must be a scholarly write-up of any findings to supplement a poster/powerpoint.